icinganalysis/icinganalysis.github.io/content/windshield ice protection.md

 _"... ice on the airplane windshield, which is known to be a problem in urgent need of solution."_

+![Figure 14.
+Sketch based on photographs and flight engineer's notes of ice accretions on nose and windshields of C-46 airplane after icing condition 9, table I. Panel angle 60 degrees with the fuselage.](images/NACA-TN-1434/Figure 14.png)
+_Figure 14 from NACA-TN-1434._

 ## Summary

 Ice protection for windshields matured during the NACA-era.